 You can understand each other better by talking openly and listening.
 Some people find it easy to talk about their feelings.
 But not everyone is comfortable with this.
 Partners may show their feelings in other ways.
 They may do practical things to help you, or spend time with you.

 If relationship difficulties affect your everyday life, it may help to speak to a counsellor.
-You can ask your key worker or your primary care team for more advice.
+You can ask your key worker or your GP for more advice.

-We have more information about cancer for you and your partner in our booklet Cancer and relationships: support for partners, families and friends (see page 82).
+We have more information in our booklet Cancer and relationships: support for partners, families and friends.

-Family and friends
+Family or friends

-Your family and friends may expect you to be positive and want to get on with life.
+Your family or friends may expect you to be positive and want to get on with life.
 They may think things will quickly go back to how they were before.
 These expectations are usually unrealistic.
 It can take time to deal with your feelings and adapt to what is now normal for you.
-When talking to family and friends it can help to:
+When talking to family or friends, it can help to: